Rayhan-Pervej/Calcudoku-Solver/README.md

    - Paste the code into a new Colab notebook.
    - Execute the code cell.
 The output (solution grid) will appear in the notebook.

+### Website for more puzzle:
+It can solve https://www.calcudoku.org/  puzzle.
+Till I tried I solved, now know about now.

 ### Sample Input and Output:
 **Input File:**
 - Create a text file named input1.txt on your computer.